Mansoor-P/JobCompanyRatings-Monolithic/README.md

 **Features:**
 - **Company Profiles:** Detailed information about job companies, including industry, location, and size.
 - **Employee Reviews:** Honest reviews and ratings from current and former employees about their work experiences.
-- **Search and Filter:** Powerful search and filter options to find companies based on various criteria.
 - **User Authentication:** Secure user login and registration for submitting reviews and saving favorite companies.
-- **Admin Panel:** Administrative tools for managing content, reviews, and user accounts.
 - **Responsive Design:** Fully responsive design to ensure a seamless experience across all devices.

 **Technology Stack:**